restify/clients/README.md

 Another effect due to the low level nature of HttpClient means that any errors created in the consuming callback will not be available automatically in the `after` event.
-For example, if you get a 500, but then determine that your payload has some bad or malformed data, or your encounter an error while consuming your stream, it's your responsibility to propagate that back to `after` if you want to consume it later:
+For example, if you get a 500, but then determine that your payload has some bad or malformed data, or you encounter an error while consuming your stream, it's your responsibility to propagate that back to `after` if you want to consume it later: